 Below, we will go over the 10 best wood types for shelves.
 Many carpenters use these wood types for building shelves because of their durability and appearance.
 Scroll down to learn more about these woods.

 |Best For||Paneling, furniture, boats, instruments|

-Of course, the big downside of Mahogany is its price.
-Even Mahogany without a finish can cost as much as $28 per board foot, making Mahogany one of the most expensive wood types on our list.
+Of course, the big downside of mahogany is its price.
+Even mahogany without a finish can cost as much as $28 per board foot, making it one of the most expensive wood types on our list.

 2. Red Oak

 Red oak is a favorite wood for shelves by hobbyists and novice carpenters.
 Because of its red grain, red oak looks a lot fancier than it actually is.
 It has an exquisite color that certainly will make any shelf look beautiful.
 At the same time, oak is highly durable and inexpensive.

 Even though red oak is relatively durable, it still can be dented relatively easily, though it is resistant to scratching.
 It can also be easily damaged by water, which means this is not the shelf for you if it will be exposed to high amounts of moisture.